 Though it may seem like there is a restaurant at every corner, the best are often well-hidden from tourists and even locals.
-Here’s where to find Chicago’s trendiest places for in-the-know eaters:
+Even if you plan on only spending two days in Chicago, you can easily check out quite a few of these eats.
+Here are Chicago’s trendiest places for in-the-know eaters:

 (Note: I am gluten free, and all of the places below are extremely accommodating by using corn tortillas, tamari soy sauce, etc. Always a plus!)

 I don’t know what’s more addicting about this place: the tacos full of flavor or the vibrant Mexican-inspired murals.
 Locally, owned by Adolfo Garcia and Phil Stefani, Broken English mixes traditional Mexican with a Chicago twist.
 My friends from Mexico and I went to the newest opening in Old Town, and to say we were impressed would be an understatement.